 \subsection{Factored Decomposition}

-The factored decomposition moves slightly away from the monolithic nature by decomposing $\mathcal{X}$ into (latent) factors $\kappa_1, \dots, \kappa_n$.
-Thus, the spaces become inner products of the individual factor spaces.
-A crucial aspect that differentiates factorization is that the factors can potentially impose conditional independence in their effects on the learning dynamics.
+The factored decomposition moves slightly away from the monolithic nature by representing $\mathcal{X}$ using (latent) factors $\mathcal{K} = \{\kappa_1, \dots, \kappa_N$ \}.
+A crucial aspect of factorization is that the factors can potentially impose some form of conditional independence in their effects on the learning dynamics.

 \paragraph{Factored States and Actions.} Factored state and action spaces have been explored in the Factored MDPs~\shortcite{kearns-ijcai99,boutilier-ai00,guestrin-jair03a}.
-Methods in this setting traditionally capture next state distribution using mechanisms such as Dynamic Bayesian Networks~\shortcite{mihajlovic-misc01a}.
+Methods in this setting traditionally capture subsequent state distribution using mechanisms such as Dynamic Bayesian Networks~\shortcite{mihajlovic-misc01a}.

-Factorization in the action space has also been used for tackling high-dimensional actions~\shortcite{mahajan-arxiv21a}.
-These methods either impose a factorized structure on subsets of a high-dimensional action set~\shortcite{kim-pricai02} or impose this structure through the Q-values that lead to the final action~\shortcite{tang-darl22}.
+Factored action representations have also been used for tackling high-dimensional actions~\shortcite{mahajan-arxiv21a}.
+These methods either impose a factorized structure on subsets of a high-dimensional action set~\shortcite{kim-pricai02} or impose this structure through the Q-values that lead to the final action~\shortcite{tang-darl22a}.
 Crucially, these methods can potentially exploit some form of independence resulting from such factorization, either in the state representations or transitions.

-\paragraph{Factored Rewards.} Combined with factored states or modeled independently, factored rewards have been used to model perturbed rewards and multi-objective settings~\shortcite{mambelli-arxiv22a}.
-While Factored MDPs do not naturally lead to factored policies, combining state and reward factorization can lead to factorization of Q-values~\shortcite{koller-ijcai99a,sodhani-iclr22wsa}.
+\paragraph{Factored Rewards.} Combined with factored states or modeled independently, factored rewards have been used to model perturbed rewards~\shortcite{wang-aaai20a}, or to factor latent variable models using causal priors~\shortcite{perez-aaai20a}.
+While Factored MDPs do not naturally lead to factored policies, combining state and reward factorization can lead to factorization of value functions~\shortcite{koller-ijcai99,sodhani-iclr22wsa}.